halfundecided/web-programming-stevens/web-programming-2/labs/lab05/README.md

 - A historical database to view possible incidents (tweets that triggered an alert) and to mark its investigation status.
 - A historical log of all tweets to retroactively search through.
 - A streaming, online incident report.
 This would allow you to see tweets as they are parsed and see their threat level.
 This updates in real time.
-- A long term storage of all the media used by any tweets in your area (pictures, snapchots of the URL, etc).
+- A long term storage of all the media used by any tweets in your area (pictures, snapshots of the URL, etc).

-Questions:

-- Which Twitter API do you use?
-- How would you build this so its expandable to beyond your local precint?
-- What would you do to make sure that this system is constantly stable?
-- What would be your web server technology?
-- What databases would you use for triggers? and for the historical log of tweets?
-- How would you handle the real time, streaming incident report?
-- How would you handle storing all the media that you have to store as well?
-- What web server technology would you use?
+There is a [PowerTrack API](https://developer.twitter.com/en/docs/tweets/filter-realtime/overview/powertrack-api) which allows to filter the full Twiiter firehose to receive the only data(tweets which contains trigger words) that we want to get.
+We can set various attributes including geo-location and language, which means it can be used beyond the specific location.
+This API also covers the real-time updating feature to stream incident reports.
+For the text alerting system, there is the service called [plivo](https://www.plivo.com/docs/sms/use-cases/sms-notification/) to quickly send updates to users(officers).
+For the email alerting system, we can use Gmail API in this scenario as well.
+MongoDB will be also useful in this case since it should be easily searchable and status-changable through the historical tweets.
+Last, I would S3 bucket for the long term storage to store media because we can upload any number of objects to the bucket and easily manage them.

 ## Scenario 4: A Mildly Interesting Mobile Application

 In this scenario, you are tasked with creating the web server side for a mobile application allows users to see midly interesting pictures in their geographical location.
 Users must have an account to use this service.
 Your backend will effectively amount to an API and a storage solution for CRUD users, CRUD 'interesting events', as well as an administrative dashboard for managing content.

-- How would you handle the geospatial nature of your data?
-- How would you store images, both for long term, cheap storage and for short term, fast retrieval?
-- What would you write your API in?
-- What would be your database?
+For geographical location, I would store the sets of longitude and latitude in MongoDB database to easily access to them.
+For the storage part, Amazon S3 bucket would be the best option since it is a highly-scalable and secure solution.
+This option is perfect for general purpose files that are frequently accessed, for files that are required to be archived for the long-term but are rarely accessed.
+Also, it is extremely secure because Amazon S3 can be used alone.